 School has never been so full of wonder . . . and magic . . . and unicorns!
 But then again, school has never been set on the enchanted Unicorn Island.
-Julie Sykes's six-book series, UNICORN ACADEMY, will take youngsters, newly confident in reading, on some of the greatest school trips ever!
+Julie Sykes's UNICORN ACADEMY series, will take youngsters, newly confident in reading, on some of the greatest school trips ever!

 Julie Sykes has written for children of all ages for many years.
-Her talents range from picture books to mass market series to stand-alone stories.
+Her talents range from picture books to mass-market series to stand-alone stories.
 She is a ghostwriter and a writer under her own name.
-Published by almost every UK publishing house, she has also enjoyed success in the US and been involved in many of the most successful mass-market series.
-Her latest endeavour, UNICORN ACADEMY, will be published by Nosy Crow in 2018.
-The first two books, SOPHIA & RAINBOW and SCARLETT & BLAZE, are out in February, followed by AVA & STAR in April.
+Published by almost every UK publishing house, she has also enjoyed success in the US and been involved in many of the UK’s most successful mass-market series.
+UNICORN ACADEMY is just the latest sparkly series from a highly talented author.

 When my best friend told me that my dream of becoming a published author wouldn’t happen unless I actually wrote something.
 It was a fair point!
 I wrote my first children’s novel, long- hand, in lunch breaks.
 It was awful and it took me ages to work out why.

 Can you remember the first book that made an impact on you?
 Who were your childhood storytelling heroes?

 Many books have impacted me and in different ways.
 The first one to give me goose bumps as I read the opening page was Philip Pullman’s NORTHERN LIGHTS.
 My first childhood storytelling hero was Enid Blyton.
 Love her or hate her, she certainly had me hooked.
 I also loved Barbara Sleigh for CARBONEL and Arthur Ransome for his 'Swallows and Amazons' series.
 I read the books so many times that the pages fell out!
 I was also a huge fan of KM Peyton and Daphne Du Maurier.